 But an unknown hacker has finally forced NurseryCam to admit its shortcomings by breaching their sensitive data.
 The hacker accessed parent viewing accounts, acquiring email addresses, passwords, usernames, and names.

-The hacker wasn't a threat, the motivation behind the attack was to force NurseryCam to raise their security standards.
+The hacker wasn't a threat, the motivation behind the cyber attack was to force NurseryCam to raise their security standards.

 Dr. Melissa Kao, Director of Footfallcam - the firm behind NurseryCam, advised BBC that the exposed vulnerabilities in this breach are different to the ones highlighted by Tierney.